YOUR CART

 By Patricia Adams

 I was a couple of months away from 8th grade and my 14th birthday when I first watched Inside Out in a movie theater with my mother and younger sister.
 I recall appreciating the clever story and being able to picture my own “Family Island” and homes for the activities I cherished most– Ballet Island, Student Leadership Laguna, Church Group Grove.
-At the time, I recall the movie being a sweet story about a strong young girl, and relating to the emotions Riley felt, along with some other vague feelings that I didn’t yet fully understand.
-Just a few steps into my adulthood, I wouldn’t venture to say I fully understand my emotions now, but it has been special to grow alongside this duo of movies.

 By Adam Barber, McQuaid Jesuit Director of Service and Justice